Pinocchio

 In this live-action adaptation of the beloved fairytale, old woodcarver Geppetto fashions a wooden puppet, Pinocchio, who magically comes to life.
 Pinocchio longs for adventure and is easily led astray, encountering magical beasts, fantastical spectacles, while making friends and foes along his journey.
 However, his dream is to become a real boy, which can only come true if he finally changes his ways.

-Working with a limited budget of $12.4M, the film achieved a respectable showing with $17.1M in global revenue (+38% profit margin).
+Working with a modest budget of $12.4M, the film achieved a steady performer with $17.1M in global revenue (+38% profit margin).

 Plot Structure